 but does my story count?
 I am asked this all the time.
 Maybe it doesn’t’ count because I led him on a bit, because it was just a few words and not that big a deal, because everyone gets groped on public transport don’t they, because I was drunk when it happened, because it wasn’t that violent or traumatic (but I still remember it 30 years later), because it was someone I knew and liked, because I consented to that but not THAT.

 That is the culture we need to develop – because then we are free to love.
 However, and whoever we choose.

 The patriarchy taught us fear and shame – awkward, sniggering, secrecy and innuendo.

 No patriarchy – nope.

 Sex is pleasurable – or it should be.
-And whether you want to do it in a couple, on our own, with your spouse, with your friend, in your bedroom, in your kitchen, in the missionary position, at an orgy, tied to a piece of furniture, at a swingers club, with whips and paddles, with a woman, or a man, or a non-binary person, or a group, with chocolate sauce, or with nothing more than your instincts and your nakedness INFORMED ADULT CONSENT is all you need.
+And whether you want to do it with a couple, on your own, with your spouse or a real doll, with your friend, in your bedroom or kitchen, in the missionary position, as an orgy, tied to a piece of furniture, at a swingers club, with whips and paddles, with a woman, or a man, or a non-binary person, or a group, with chocolate sauce, or with nothing more than your instincts and your nakedness INFORMED ADULT CONSENT is all you need.

 Do what you want, not what you’re told.

 Live your dreams, not your fears.”